slarwise/overwhelmed.nvim/README.md

 Configuring my neovim setup feels like an endless task to me.
 It is fun, but can also be overwhelming and stressful.
 In this repo, I'll list the requirements I need when programming/using a text editor, without specifying how to do it.
-There are many ways to do the same thing, and I think by first listing the requirements will give a useful overview before digging into exactly what tools to use.
+There are many ways to do the same thing, and I think that listing the requirements before digging into exactly what tools to use will give a good overview.

 ## Requirements